Help center

 Entry Format

-• Domain: e.g., example.com - Blocks all senders from that domain
+• Domain: e.g., example.com, blocks all senders from that domain and its subdomains.

 Note: When blocking a TLD, do not include the dot (e.g., use info not .info).